Dancer, dance teacher and artist Olivia Holland fills Georgina Butler in on how relocating to New Zealand has reinvigorated her passion for dance.

 A trio of plucky piglets blow youngsters away in Northern Ballet’s Three Little Pigs, a lively new production for children.

-Northern Ballet’s Three Little Pigs is a specially created short ballet designed to introduce little ones to the magic of live dance, theatre and music.
+Northern Ballet’s Three Little Pigs is a short ballet designed to introduce little ones to the magic of live dance, theatre and music.
 Dancers on the Graduate Professional Programme at Northern Ballet bring the well-loved fable to life, accompanied by the musicians of Northern Ballet Sinfonia.

 Last year’s adaptation of Ugly Duckling was delightful so I was eager to see Northern Ballet’s creative take on Three Little Pigs.
 View Post